tomyleeboy/Data-science-capstone-project/README.md

 # Data-science-capstone-project
-Data science project aiming to predict landings of space X
+Data science project aiming to predict space X will attempt to land a rocket or not